 1.1 If Buyer properly calls on the Energy by 0800 a.m.
-CPT on the prior Business Day, EPMI shall be obligated to sell and deliver, or cause to be delivered, and Buyer shall be obligated to purchase and receive, or cause to be received, the Energy Quantity for each hour in the Standard Block at the Delivery Point for the applicable Delivery Day, and Buyer shall pay EPMI the Energy Price.
+CPT on the Business Day prior to the Delivery Day, EPMI shall be obligated to sell and deliver, or cause to be delivered, and Buyer shall be obligated to purchase and receive, or cause to be received, the Energy Quantity for each hour in the Standard Block at the Delivery Point for the applicable Delivery Day, and Buyer shall pay EPMI the Energy Price.
 EPMI shall arrange and be responsible for transmission service to the Delivery Point and shall schedule or arrange for scheduling services with its transmission providers, in accordance with the practice of the transmission providers, to deliver the Energy Quantity to the Delivery Point.
 Buyer shall arrange and be responsible for transmission service at and from the Delivery Point and shall schedule or arrange for scheduling services with its transmission providers to receive the Energy Quantity at the Delivery Point.
 For purposes of these Additional Contract Terms, the term "Delivery Point" shall mean the Delivery Point specified in the Capacity Product Terms as to the Capacity Source, or the Other Delivery Points, as applicable.
-"Business Day" throughout the Capacity Product Terms and the Additional Contract Terms means (i) with respect to delivery of payments, Monday through Friday excluding Federal Reserve Bank holidays, and (ii) in all other instances, Monday through Friday excluding NERC holidays.
+"Business Day" throughout the Capacity Product Terms and the Additional Contract Terms means (i) with respect to delivery of payments, Monday through Friday excluding Federal Reserve Bank holidays, and (ii) in all other instances, e.g., scheduling of Energy and notices, Monday through Friday excluding NERC holidays.

 2. Liquidated Damages.